Professional Radon Measurement Courses and Exams

 National Radon Proficiency Program (NRPP)

 Who is the NRPP?
-The National Radon Proficiency Program (NRPP) is recognized as the nation-leading certification program for radon professionals, with over 2600 certified professionals qualified in measurement, mitigation, and as radon laboratories.
+The National Radon Proficiency Program (NRPP) is recognized as the nation-leading certification program for radon professionals, with over 2600 certified professionals qualified in measurement, mitigation, and radon laboratories.
 Administered by the AARST, professionals engage in a process of continuing education, standards development and quality assurance, performance testing with compliance oversight.
 Most licensing States recognize and/or require the NRRP approved courses as well as non-licensing States strongly recommend a radon measurement provider complete an NRPP approved course.

 Radon Measurement Professional Course 16 Hour – Initial Training